Dental Implants with Dentures

 For that reason, upper and lower dentures, or partial dentures, are generally the solution patients settle on.
 However, many people find they are very unhappy with their dentures for several reasons.
 Lower dentures never really feel like natural teeth; they fit loosely on the gums due to gum tissue shrinking; dentures can cause irritation to the mouth and hurtful sores; and, finally, dentures can be very painful.
 Ill-fitting lower dentures might also restrict your ability to eat or speak as well as you did when you had natural teeth.
 The only way to combat these annoyances is with messy dental adhesive.

 Upper dentures are a bit easier to wear because of the suction in the upper palate (also known as the roof of your mouth), which helps keep the denture in place.
 However, when your dentures cover your upper palate, the device blocks your taste receptors and reduces the taste of the food you are eating.
 Chewing and speaking continuously can induce additional pain and sores to the upper portion of your mouth as well.
 And, much like with lower dentures, your upper gum tissue will shrink.
-Most people with upper dentures solve this problem by using dental adhesive as well.
+Most people with upper dentures solve this problem by using dental adhesives as well.

 Dental implants are titanium posts, placed into the jawbone where the teeth are missing.
 These implants will help preserve facial structure and prevent possible bone deterioration.
-Replacement teeth are then designed to fit over the implant and will provide you with the ability to not only look and feel great, but to function as you once naturally did.
+Replacement teeth are then designed to fit over the implant and will provide you with the ability to not only look and feel great but to function as you once naturally did.